 if name == "main":

 options = Job.Runner.getDefaultOptions("./toilWorkflowRun")

 options.logLevel = "INFO"

-Job.Runner.startToil(Job.wrapJobFn(binaryStringFn, depth=5), options)
+options.clean = "always"

+with Toil(options) as toil:

+toil.start(Job.wrapJobFn(binaryStringFn, depth=5))

 '''

 The job function binaryStringFn logs all possible binary strings of length n (here n=5), creating a total of $2^{(n+2)} - 1$ jobs dynamically and recursively.
 Static and dynamic creation of jobs can be mixed in a Toil workflow, with jobs defined within a job or job function being created at run time.